peterbudai/he-dns-update/README.md

 I suggest adding this script to your `crontab`.
 This way it will be run at regular intervals and will always keep your IP address up to date.

-An example cron configuration that runs the update every 15 minutes would look like the following (in this case the script and the config file is copied to the `/etc/cron.d` directory):
+An example cron configuration that runs the update every 15 minutes would look like the following (in this case the script and the config file is copied to the `/etc/cron.d` directory).

     */15 * * * *    root    /etc/cron.d/dns-update